-What is a Fantasy Console?It's like a real-world console, but without the inconvenience of actual hardware.
-PICO-8 has everything else that makes a console a console: machine specs and display format, development tools, design culture, distribution platform, community and playership.
-Instead of physical cartridges, programs made for PICO-8 are distributed on .png images that look like cartridges, complete with labels and a fixed data capacity.
+What is a Fantasy Console?A fantasy console is like a regular console, but without the inconvenience of actual hardware.
+PICO-8 has everything else that makes a console a console: machine specifications and display format, development tools, design culture, distribution platform, community and playership.
+It is similar to a retro game emulator, but for a machine that never existed.
+PICO-8's specifications and ecosystem are instead designed from scratch to produce something that has its own identity and feels real.
+Instead of physical cartridges, programs made for PICO-8 are distributed on .png images that look like cartridges, complete with labels and a fixed 32k data capacity.

 How should the name be written and pronounced?

 The preferred style is all caps with a dash: PICO-8.
 If you feel like you're shouting in the middle of a sentence, Pico-8 or pico-8 is also fine.
 Twitter doesn't allow dashes to be part of hash tags, so people tend to use #pico8.

 The word PICO comes from the Japanese phrase "Pico Pico", which means pixelated or low-fi.
 The "Pi" rhymes with "Knee", and the "CO" is as in "Continue".

 What is status of PICO-8?PICO-8 is now in Beta, and is feature-complete with the exception of online score submissions, which are planned for 0.3.